 Metal Roof Cleaning Instructions?

-I’ll admit, we had never cleaned a metal roof before I got the call from a gentleman from Kendall asking a bunch of questions.
+I’ll admit, we had never done a metal roof cleaning before I got the call from a gentleman from Kendall asking a bunch of questions.
 He had been looking at our website and now trusted me to clean his white metal roof.
 So I looked at some pressure washer websites, made some calls and that was all quite inconclusive.
 I called the manufacturer and they sent me their suggested cleaning method – scrubbing with a soft brush and mild soap.
 Pressure-washing was verboten.

 I tried it.
 Let me tell you, I could hear the bacteria laughing at me.
 This would take forever.
 My suspicions were confirmed – the manufacturer’s cleaning instructions were just another CYA exercise.
 I believe the #1 purpose of labels and directions is to protect the company.
 That’s why they advise two Advil when it takes three or four to work – for me, anyway.